smallhadroncollider/taskell/roadmap.md

 - Up and down in search gets a bit lost
 - Caching doesn't clear properly when using `o` and `O`
 - Multiple spaces in a line don't show up as more than one, but are saved as more than one
+- The isBlank check on tasks could potentially delete a task with no description but which does have sub-tasks

 ## Features